Digital Storytelling and Content Creation

 Earn two degrees in five years

-Gain an edge in the job market by completing your BA in Digital Storytelling & Content Creation and MS in Digital Marketing and Analytics with our pathway to receive two degrees in five years.
+Gain an edge in the job market by completing your BA in Digital Storytelling and Content Creation, and MS in Digital Marketing and Analytics with our pathway to receive two degrees in five years.
 Success coaches and academic advisors guide you through undergraduate and graduate courses to maximize benefits.

 test